Undergraduate study in Applied Mathematics

 - The mathematical ideas most useful for modelling

 - The solution of models, often by computation

-From 2019 we'll be offering Applied Mathematics as a pathway within the Mathematics major.
-This means that you'll study a Bachelor of Science majoring in Mathematics, and you can choose to take a group of courses with a focus on Applied Mathematics.
+We offer Applied Mathematics as a pathway within the Mathematics major.
+This means that you'll study for a Bachelor of Science majoring in Mathematics, and you can choose to take a group of courses with a focus on Applied Mathematics.

 Structuring your programme in Applied Mathematics